brain90/srimulat/README.md

 - Most used words by some member in the morning
 - Member who summon "someone" frequently
 - Top 10 Busiest Days
-- Content within top 1 busiest days
+- Show discussion within busiest days